Melissa Riso Sizzles In Hot Pink Lace Panties & Matching Bra

 Melissa Riso was scantily clad in her latest Instagram snap.
-The stunning brunette showed off plenty of skin as she opted for a slinky underwear set that highlighted her toned bod.
+The stunning brunette showed off plenty of skin in a slinky underwear set that highlighted her toned bod.

-In the sexy photo, Melissa looked like a total smokeshow in a pair of hot pink lace panties.
+In the sexy photo, Melissa looked like a total smokeshow wearing a pair of hot pink lace panties.
 The garment was cut high over her curvy hips and wrapped tightly around her petite midsection while putting a spotlight on her killer legs and round booty in the process.

 She added a matching bra that clung to her ample bust and offered up a small peek at her cleavage.
 The garment featured thin straps that accentuated her toned arms and shoulders.
 Her flat tummy and impressive abs were also on full display in the pic.